|IT Based Tactics||✓|

 Denver was one of the “early adopters” of the john school program approach to combating demand for commercial sex.
 A program offered by a private therapist, Michael Holtby, was used by the City Attorney’s Office beginning in 1999, and through 2011 operated at no direct cost to taxpayers and processed more than 500 arrested male sex buyers.
 It was structured as a counseling program, rather than a one-day educational effort.
 The program was cancelled in 2011.

-Denver’s Second John School
+Other John School Programs

 A second john school program was reportedly launched in 2009, and was structured as a one-day educational class.
 During interviews conducted for the National Assessment, it was reported that the second john school program was launched because some within the city attorney’s model wanted a program more similar to the FOPP in San Francisco.
 For approximately two years, the programs ran concurrently, with some City Attorney staff referring arrestees to the counseling program, and others directing arrestees to the classroom program.
-Since 2011, the City & County of Denver are currently using the FOPP-styled john school every other month, attended by about a dozen men each session.
-It is run by Karina Rodriguez, a social worker with the organization, Better Communities Colorado.

 - Denver Police Department